paulsaxe/PyXtal/doc/COMMAND_MODE.rst

 PyXtal_main utility
 --------------------
 ``PyXtal_main.py`` is a utility to handle the generation of atomic crystals.
-Typically, four arguments are requried to describe the target structure:
+Typically, four arguments are required to describe the target structure:

 - `-d`, the dimension, e.g., ``3``, ``2``, ``1``, ``0``.
 - `-s`: the target symmetry (*space*, *layer*, *rod*, *point* group information), either by *string* (e.g., ``Ih``, ``Pbca``) and *integer* (``61``).